Signal · Strategy · Systems

 Weekly Update

 The Government Can Buy Your Data Without a Warrant.
-Congress Has 18 Days to Decide If That's Okay.
+Congress Still Can't Decide If That's Okay.

-Section 702 expires April 20.
-Federal agencies can purchase Americans' personal data from brokers, feed it through AI systems, and conduct pattern-of-life analysis without a warrant.
-Two bipartisan bills would close the loophole.
-Congress has 18 days.
+Section 702's five-year reauthorization failed on April 17.
+Congress passed a 10-day extension to April 30.
+Federal agencies can still purchase Americans' personal data from brokers, feed it through AI systems, and conduct pattern-of-life analysis without a warrant.
+A revised 3-year bill is now being negotiated.

 Section 702 FISA Fourth Amendment Data Brokers Surveillance Congressional Oversight